mmaxirod8/Meshtastic/README.md

 # 🌐 Meshtastic Technology --> How it works?
 What we use?
 How do we start?
-# 📡 Introducción a Meshtastic
+# 📡 Introduction to Meshtastic

 <p align="center">